YaronMiro/starter-project-react-typescript-tailwind/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run serve:build`

+Runs the app in the proaction mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+The page will load the production build version

 ### `npm test`